Dermaplaning and Micropeel

 Dermaplaning and micropeel is a combination treatment consisting of a manual exfoliation process, immediately followed by a mild medical grade peel, for maximum penetration.
 This procedure is performed by our nurse aesthetician.

-After the dermaplaning process, the peel is applied for optimal penetration, and remains on the skin for 2 minutes.
+After the dermaplaning process, the peel is applied for optimal penetration and remains on the skin for 2 minutes.
 The peel is then removed with gauze in a buffing motion.
-A calming serum, moisturizer and SPF is subsequently applied.
+A calming serum, moisturizer, and SPF are subsequently applied.